 Some internet plans come with data restrictions to limit monthly data usage.
-When consumers reach this limit before the data cap resets, instead of cutting off the internet connection altogether, providers drastically reduce a household’s internet speeds to give priority bandwidth to homes that are still within their data cap.
-In most instances, internet throttling is perfectly legal as long as the provider makes the customer aware.
+When consumers reach this limit before the data cap resets, instead of cutting off the internet connection altogether, providers drastically reduce a household’s internet speeds to prioritize bandwidth to homes that are still within their data limit.
+One way of preventing this problem is to limit monthly data usage.

 “Throttling often is done without users explicitly opting in, and disclosures are often in fine print, so many users may have no idea this is happening and may have no option to turn it off except to pay even more,” said David Choffnes, assistant professor in the College of Computer and Information Science at Northeastern University.

-Choffnes and a team from Northeastern University worked with a team from the University of Massachusetts to investigate throttling of video content by mobile and fixed-line providers using an app they developed, Wehe.
+Choffnes and a team from Northeastern University worked with a team from the University of Massachusetts Amherst to investigate throttling of video content by mobile and fixed-line providers using an app they developed, Wehe.

 How to tell if your internet is being throttled